sparkjava/sparkjava.github.io/_posts/tutorials/2015-07-30-spark-testing-unit.markdown

 ---
-category: tutorials
-layout: tutorial_post
+layout: tutorial
-title:  "Spark and Testing - Part 1: Background and Unit Tests"
+title:  "Unit Testing in Spark"
 author: <a href="http://tomassetti.me" target="_blank">Federico Tomassetti</a>
 date:   2015-07-30 10:34:52
 comments: true
+permalink: /tutorials/unit-testing
 summary: >
   In this tutorial series you will learn an approach for writing testable Spark applications from the ground up.
 In part one we will discuss what and when to test, and write some unit tests.
 In part two we will cover functional tests.
 ---

 <div class="notification"><em>This is part one of a two-part tutorial series on testing in which we will outline how to write a testable Spark application from the ground up.
 If you already have a finished application that you want to start testing using the approach described here, some refactoring will be required. </em></div>

-##The plan
+## The plan
 There are many different forms of tests that can be used to assure that the different properties of your applications are maintained over time.
 In these tutorials we will focus exclusively on application logic (we verify that the application does what is supposed to do).
 We will not consider non-functional aspects (like response time, load handling, etc.).

 In the first tutorial we are going to focus on *unit tests*, while in the second tutorial we are going to focus on *functional tests*: